freeorion/freeorion/BUILD.md

 Hardware and OS Requirements
 ----------------------------

-FreeOrion shoudl compile on Windows 7 (or later), Mac OS X 10.10 (or later) and Linux operating systems.
+FreeOrion should compile on Windows 7 (or later), Mac OS X 10.10 (or later) and Linux operating systems.
 Other operating systems have reported to work, but support is not actively maintained by the FreeOrion developers.
 FreeOrion is developed for x86 compatible processor architectures, other architectures